haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 ^^^^^^^^^^^^^^

-The timeline for this is pretty short because there exists an easy last-resort way to decouple anything: just add another TTG type family.
+The timeline for this is pretty short because there exists an easy last-resort way to decouple anything: just add another Trees that Grow type family.
 This came up with some acrimony in `GHC Issue #21628 <https://gitlab.haskell.org/ghc/ghc/-/issues/21628>`_, discussing whether it was better to try to change GHC's ``FastString`` or abstract over it.
 The purpose of this proposal isn't to relitigate that issue, but because this proposal *is* about resource allocation, something does need to be said on the broader trade-offs at play.